Skip to Main Content

 • What date do you use?
 If a date is given at top of an article, use that.
 Last updated or revised dates are also good.
 Do not use page copyright dates.
 If you can not find a good date, use n.d. for no date.

-Organization as author.
+Organization as author with publication date.
 Start with the responsible agency as the author.

 Corporate author. (date).
 Title.
 Retrieved from url